 Archives For November 30, 1999

-After installing Ubuntu 22.10 and higher, the dual-boot Windows 10 and other OSes may be disappeared from the startup boot menu.
+After installing Ubuntu since 22.10 and higher, the dual-boot Windows 10 and other OSes may be disappeared from the startup boot menu.
 If you run into that issue, here’s the quick tip to fix it.

 This is definitely not bug, but a policy change since GNU Grub 2.06.
 The default boot-loader uses external os-prober tool to discover other operating systems on the same machine.
 However, the feature is disabled now for security reason due to the manual: